 - Shape.
-You finally got rid of your extra weight and now you want to fully appreciate your enhanced look.
-Body contouring can help you see the full results from your weight loss by removing excess skin and fat still clinging to your body.
+Once you have shed your extra weight, you can fully appreciate your enhanced look with a number of body contouring procedures.
+Body contouring can help you see the full results from your weight loss by removing excess skin and fat that may still be clinging to your body.

 Body contouring procedures in Fort Worth